teclone/php-handler/README.md

 You can specify the accepted mime file extensions during validation.
 Note that the handler has a `FileExtensionDetector` module that detects file extension based on its magic number.
 Hence, limiting file extension spoofing errors.
 Please note that the current list of file magic numbers are still being updated, you can help us by reporting to us more magic bytes codes that are missing.

-To speicify accepted mimes, use the `mimes` options.
+To specify accepted mimes, use the `mimes` options.

 **Example**: